-Despite being the second-densest major city in the United States, San Francisco has an abundance of outdoor activities, especially if you prefer to adventure on two wheels.
+Despite being the second-densest major city in the United States, San Francisco Bay Area has an abundance of outdoor activities, especially if you prefer to adventure on two wheels.
 The hills may be daunting, but don’t worry.
 Whether you’re looking to ride road, dirt or gravel, the City by the Bay has rides for every skill level, from flat, beginner-friendly jaunts to advanced hill climbs.
 Here are a few favorites to get you started.

 The Great Highway